 He acknowledged the severity of the Natasha Ednan-Laperousel case but admitted that any changes to food labelling legislation could increase costs for his business.

 He said: “It’s a really difficult issue but as a small store, with only two people working in the business, the prospect of every food-to-go item having to be labelled with allergy information would be a big undertaking.
-We also serve fish and chips in the store so any new labelling policy could after those products as well.
+We also serve fish and chips in the store so any new labelling policy could affect those products as well.

 “At the moment, we have a complete booklet with all the allergy information for each of the nine flavours of sandwich that we make in our store.
 We order labels from Booker that we use to name the products but if changes in legislation meant we had to have that information on every product then it would be a lot of work and obviously increase costs.”